An Example of Good Brand Management Thru Crisis Control

-Brand management is comprehensive vigilance, adjusted to market conditions and distribution realities.
-Crisis control is no doubt a major part of brand management.
 Odwalla is an excellent example of good brand management.
 Because Odwalla wanted to provide juices that retained their natural flavors and nutrition, it didn’t pasteurize them.
 But the company ran into problems when consumers got sick from bacteria found in their juices and its sales dropped a whopping ninety percent.
 Odwalla managed its brand brilliantly.
 It adopted flash pasteurization and other sanitization procedures and it communicated these changes to the public.
-The general public and the media respond in a very positive manner to action like this.
+The general public and the media responded in a very positive manner to an action like this.
 They like to see companies handle crises with an apology, an explanation, and a solution going forward.
 In doing so, Odwalla saved the brand and actually made it stronger.

 Volkswagen has announced the goal of becoming the biggest automaker in the world.
 The general public heard that pronouncement and had a reaction to it.
 Anyone who bought a VW felt validated.
 Clearly, part of their brand management is to validate those who made the purchase and to communicate stability and commitment.